mvirgo/foam-madness/README.md

 ### App Notes

-The current version of the app was compiled using Swift 4.2 and the iOS 12.1 SDK.
+The current version of the app was compiled using Swift 5 and the iOS 13 SDK, although v1 of the app originally used Swift 4.2 and the iOS 12.1 SDK.

-I plan to update these to Swift 5 and iOS 13 in the next couple of months.
+The app supports darks mode.

 ### Github Pages